Cheddar Barbecue Sausage and Potato Foil Pack Dinner

 - salt and pepper

-- 3 ears corn sliced from the cob or about 3 cups frozen and thawed corn
+- 3 ears corn on the cob, kernels sliced from the cob or about 3 cups frozen and thawed corn

-- 3/4 cup of your favorite barbecue sauce
+- 3/4 cup barbecue sauce your favorite variety

-- one package of your favorite variety of Johnsonville's Fully Cooked and Smoked Sausages
+- 6 links smoked sausage one package of your favorite variety of Johnsonville's Fully Cooked and Smoked Sausages

 - 3/4 cup shredded cheddar cheese